An Enchanting Day on the Aran Islands, Ireland

 Heroes we were again, back on the boat and heading to the main island, Inis Mór, through wild waves.
 This island wasn’t as beautiful and green as the other, but there were so many lovely horses and ponies hanging out around the pier, which received a lot of loving attention from us.

 If you haven’t been to an Irish pub, please do.
 We relaxed in the cosiest place I’ve ever been: a fireplace flickered just behind us, an Irish band played live music, and I drank a cold pint of Guinness.

-We were lucky to have had the sun come out on Sunday morning and we all decided to have lunch by the pier.
-We bought some snacks at the only supermarket on the island and chatted in the sun.
+We were lucky to have had the sun come out on Sunday morning.
+We all decided to have lunch by the pier.
+In fact, we bought some snacks at the only supermarket on the island and chatted in the sun.
 We also visited a Celtic-themed craft shop to purchase souvenirs.

 I wish I had stayed longer on the Aran Islands and explored more, and slower.
 I’m thinking of returning this summer.
 I can’t wait to feel the sun burn my skin and have a pint of Guinness again, on Inis Mór.